 $25 to $50 per month

 You don’t need to use your phone service provider for your toll-free service.
 If your phone service provider is charging your company $5 to $15 per number per month, many capable, competitive providers will provide you with the same service with no monthly fee and maybe lower per-minute rates.
+You should also be conscious and take some measures to prevent toll fraud.

 If your company has 50 toll-free numbers and is paying $15 per month per number, that’s $750 a month or $9000 a year in potential savings.
 In other words, this will reduce your cell phone bill by $9000 potentially per year.